raspberrypi/documentation/configuration/wireless/access-point-bridged.md

 ```
 sudo systemctl reboot
 ```
 Once your Raspberry Pi has restarted, search for WiFi networks with a wireless device.
-The network SSID you specified in the `hostapd` configuration should now be present, and it should be accessible with the specified password.
+The network SSID you specified in file `/etc/hostapd/hostapd.conf` should now be present, and it should be accessible with the specified password.

 If you have access to the local network and the Internet from your wireless device, congratulations on your new access point!

 If you encounter difficulties, read these troubleshooting tips and verify your configuration:
-* *Step 1:* From a computer on the network, does `ping raspberrypi.local` work, and shows an IP address that belongs to the same network as the computer, for example `192.168.0.56`?
+* *Step 1:* From a computer on the network, does `ping raspberrypi.local` work, and shows an IP address that belongs to the same network as the computer, for example `192.168.1.2`?
-    * If ping fails or the address looks different, like `169.254.x.x`, verify bridge networking configuration (`systemd-networkd` and `dhcpcd`)
+    * If ping fails or the address looks different, like `169.254.x.x`, verify [bridge networking setup](#bridging) (`systemd-networkd` and `dhcpcd`)
     * If ping succeeds, on to Step 2
 * *Step 2:* From your test wireless device, do you see the WiFi network name and can successfuly authenticate using the password defined in file `/etc/hostapd/hostapd.conf`?
-    * If the wireless device cannot find the network or authentication fails, verify access point software installation and configuration.
+    * If the wireless device cannot find the network or authentication fails, verify access point software [installation](#hostapd-install) and [configuration.](#hostapd-config)
     * If connecting to the wireless network succeeds, but the device cannot reach machines on the network or the Internet, verify that the DHCP server on the network (often located in the router) answers to the IP address request coming from the wireless device.
     * If the wireless access point and the DHCP server seem ok, on to Step 3
 * *Step 3:* Contact the forums for further assistance.
 Please add a link to this page in your message.